Appalachian Wilderness Medicine Student Elective

-This year we are piloting a new expedition-based model for both the student and resident electives.
-Participants will spend time in VA, WV and NC participating in experiential learning, high-fidelity simulation and didactics.
-Learning will take place in unique environments ranging from ski slopes and caves to boats, rivers, trails and vertical climbing environments.
+The four-week student elective is full expeditionary with participants spending time in Virginia, West Virginia, and North Carolina participating in experiential learning, high fidelity simulation, and didactics.
+Learning will take place in unique environments ranging from ski slopes and caves to boats, rivers, trails, and vertical climbing environments.
 Participants will master both in-field and in-hospital patient care.
-For more details please email: [email protected] or [email protected].

 When